Brewhan/MazeRunner/RUN_GUIDE.md

 ## I can't upload code  /  What's a programmer?

 *So you have this little device that plugs into the robot - this is your programmer.
-It is your `interface` between the computer and the robot, and it knows how to speak it's language!
+It is your `interface` between the computer and the robot, and it knows how to speak its language!
 Make sure when you are uploading code to the language, you use this clever interpreter.
 To do so, you can use `Sketch > Upload Using Programmer`.*

 ![upload_using_programmer](/Resources/upload.PNG "upload_using_programmer")

 In the odd case that your Arduino envrionment doesn't know what type of programmer you have, you can manually set it to `Atmel STK500 development board`.

 ![programmer](/Resources/programmer.PNG "programmer")